antran89/blog/_posts/research/2015-01-16-making-caffe-layer.md

 mathjax : true
 ---

-Caffe is one of the most popular open-source neural network implementation [^1].
-It is modular, clean and fast.
+Caffe is one of the most popular open-source neural network frameworks.[^1] It is modular, clean, and fast.
 To modify the network to my liking, I defined a layer that produces cosine and sine of radian inputs.

 ## Files to modify or create